wayn-r/lovelace-lcars-card/flattened_codebase.md

       ease: 'power2.out' // Default ease, will be overridden by individual steps };

-    // Check if any step in the sequence affects positioning and requires transform propagation const hasPositioningEffects = config.steps.some((step: any) =>
+    // Check if any animation in any step group affects positioning and requires transform propagation const hasPositioningEffects = config.steps.some((stepGroup: any) =>
-      this._stepAffectsPositioning(step)
+      stepGroup.animations?.some((animation: any) => this._stepAffectsPositioning(animation))
     );

     if (hasPositioningEffects) {